 So let’s take a look at my test results for grind times, dose to dose weight accuracy of timed grinding and grind retention.

 For grind times, I set each to deliver an espresso grind size, ground 5 times at 5 seconds and averaged the results to come up with grams per second.
 The E37J came in at 2.22 grams per second and the E37S averaged 5.16 grams per second.
 Those results are in line with Ceado’s ratings of 2 and 5 grams per second at espresso grind sizes.

 To measure weight consistency of timed grinding I set each grinder to a time to deliver a double shot dose of about 17 grams based on the average grams per second from the previous test.
 That worked out to 7.7 seconds on the J and 3.3 seconds on the S. I then ground 5 times at that time setting.
-Maximum variation on the J model was three tenths of a gram while the S model model had a max variation of 1 gram.
-The three tenths variation on the J model is impressive and the one gram variation on the S is respectable.
+The maximum variation on the J model was three-tenths of a gram while the S model had a max variation of 1 gram.
+The three-tenths variation on the J model is impressive and the one gram variation on the S is respectable.

 To appraise grind retention I closed off the bean hoppers and ran the grinders until no more ground coffee came out of the chutes.
 I then removed the top burr assembly and carefully cleaned out any remaining ground coffee.
 The E37 J retained quite a bit more coming in at a little over five and a half grams while the E37S retained a hair over a half a gram.
 That half gram retention is about the best I’ve ever seen from this style of a grinder.
 A truly impressive result.
 The higher retention in the J model is likely the result of a slightly longer horizontal space between the grinding chamber and chute and more open space within the grinding chamber.